The implementation of the policy could briefly be described following the time path of a regular enlargement process:

 In the case of Turkey, relations are, since 1995, regulated in the Customs Union, whereas accession negotiations with the country started in 2005.

 Membership application and Opinion.
 If and when a country applies for EU Membership, the Commission will issue a detailed analysis ("Opinion") of the readiness of the country in question.
 DG Enterprise and Industry in particular analyses the chapters dealing with the free movement of goods (chapter 1) and enterprise and industry policies (chapter 20).
-DG Enterprise and Industry has contributed recently in the ones on Iceland, Montenegro, Albania and Serbia.
+DG Enterprise and Industry has contributed recently in the ones on Iceland, Montenegro, Serbia and Albania.